6110-sp24/6110-sp24.github.io/_pages/resources.md

 1. [x86 and amd64 instruction reference](https://www.felixcloutier.com/x86/) --- navigable reference by Félix Cloutier derived from the Intel manual
 1. [x86 wiki](https://en.wikibooks.org/wiki/X86_Assembly/X86_Instructions) --- good primer on how x86 instructions work
 1. [x64 cheat sheet](https://cs.brown.edu/courses/cs033/docs/guides/x64_cheatsheet.pdf) --- lists and tables detailing registers and assembly commands from Brown University's CS033
+1. [Agner Fog's optimization page](https://agner.org/optimize/) --- this is a very useful reference page with manuals on how to optimize code for x86-64.
+In particular, take a look at the [latency tables](https://agner.org/optimize/instruction_tables.pdf).

 If you find interesting resources you think other students could benefit from, please consider sharing them on Piazza!